camme/heos/README.md

 - player.playPrevious() - Play the previous track on the selected player.
 - player.getNowPlaying() - Get the current track that is playing on the selected player

+### Next steps

+The next step is to implent error handling such as connection timeouts, reconnecting etc.
+And of course, implement all the API commands and events.

 ### Known issues

 Since this module is very alpha, there are some things that I havent figured out yet.
 These things behave oddly: